vinaypillai/ac-colors/README.md

 console.log(black.hex); // #000000
 ```
 ### `color`
-The `color` property is usually a three element array containing the three RGB, HSL, LAB, XYZ, or LCHab digits, but can also be a string containing a 3 or 6 digit hexcode.
+The `color` property is usually a three element array containing the three RGB, HSL, LAB, XYZ, LUV, LCHuv, or LCHab digits, but can also be a string containing a 3 or 6 digit hexcode.
 The default color, `[0,0,0,]` evaluates to black when used with the default type of `"rgb"`.
 ```javascript
 let red = new Color({"color":[255,0,0]});
 console.log(red.rgbString); // RGB(255, 0, 0)